cms-outreach/ispy-webgl/README.md

 You can also capture things when running after clicking the "Autorotate about Y axis" button.

+### Is it me, or is the display seem a "bit slow" when I try to manipulate it?

+It may not be you.
+Toggle "Show display statistics" from the "Stats" button.
+What's the framerate?
+The framerate is actually throttled but it's probably fine to turn the maximum framerate via the "Settings" button.

+### In orthographic (i.e. "flat" as opposed to the default perspective mode) zooming doesn't seem to work.
+What gives?

+Supporting both perspective and orthographic cameras is a bit tricky to be fair.
+When in orthographic mode it's better to use the zoom in and out buttons or the `Shift Up Arrow` and `Shift Down Arrow` key bindings.

 ### Who do I contact for questions/comments/praise/blame?
 ispy-developers[at]cern.ch